 We will be in the wilderness, several miles from the closest road or access to medical emergency facilities.
 Group leaders are certified in wilderness first aid and other relevant medical emergency certifications.

-If we require additional information or a doctor’s physical exam, you will be notified upon the review of registration information.
+If we require additional information or a doctor’s physical exam, you will be notified upon the review of your registration information.

 While the trip will be suitable for those of average health, participants should be aware of the following: